joncorr/joncorr/README.md

 - 👋 Hi, I’m Jonathan.
-- 👀 I’m interested in all things software development: developer experience, ALM, architecture, work process, and more.
+- 👀 My interests include dev experience, ALM, architecture, dev process, and more.
-- 🌱 I’m currently tinkering with functional languages (Erlang, Clojure) and containers.
+- 🌱 I’m tinkering with functional languages (Erlang, Clojure) and containers.
-- 💞️ I’m looking to collaborate on anything fun.
 - 📫 /in/jonathancorrales

 <!---